 Mammut no longer gives this harness the feminine name "Ophira" and now refers to it as the Women's Ophir harness.
-Since our testing period, it has been redesigned to be half an ounce lighter and has new leg loop attachments.
+Since our testing period, it has been redesigned to be half an ounce lighter and has new leg loop attachments and a haul loop.
 In the photos below, compare the new version on the left to the version we tested on the right.

 - Lighter Weight — The updated harness is half an ounce lighter than the previous incarnation.